-Netlist, Inc. and its wholly owned subsidiaries (collectively the "Company", "Netlist", "we", "us", or "our") provides high-performance computer storage and memory solutions to enterprise customers in diverse industries.
-Our non-volatile memory express solid-state drives ("NVMe SSDs") in various capacities and form factors, and our line of custom and specialty memory products bring industry-leading performance to server and storage appliance customers and cloud service providers.
-We license our portfolio of intellectual property, including patents relating to storage memory systems and subsystems, to companies that implement our technology.
+Netlist, Inc. and its wholly owned subsidiaries (collectively the "Company", "Netlist", "we", "us", or "our") provides high-performance memory solutions to enterprise customers in diverse industries.
+Our products in various capacities and form factors and our line of custom and specialty memory products bring leading performance to customers in a variety of industries globally and cloud service providers.
+Netlist also licenses its intellectual property.